We have a range of opportunities to support and grow your union activism

 Federation’s Anna Stewart Program was conceived and established as an annual on-the-job training program for women unionists, to provide a unique level of awareness of the way unions can work in our society.

-In 1983 the Anna Stewart Memorial Program was established in honour of a Victorian union official and long-time campaigner for women’s rights, Anna Stewart.
-This program is an affirmative action program aimed at developing the skills, knowledge and confidence of women members and empowering them to be actively involved in Federation in their workplace, local association or state level.
+This affirmative action program aims to develop women members’ skills, knowledge and confidence, empowering them to be actively involved in Federation in their workplace, local association or at state level.

 More information about Anna Stewart and the program is available in this flyer.

 HOW DOES THE ANNA STEWART PROGRAM OPERATE?

 - The two week Council program in Terms 2, 3 and 4

 The two week program:

 Dates for Term 1 2022

 |Click here to apply||Applications close in Week 5 of the previous term|

 |Click here to apply||Applications close in Week 5 of Term 1 – 25 February 2022|